mozilla-spidermonkey/spidermonkey.dev/_posts/2025-10-28-iongraph-web.md

 This is the fuzziest and most ad-hoc part of the process.
 Basically, we run lots of small passes that walk up and down the graph, aligning layout nodes with each other.
 Our edge-straightening passes include:

-- Pushing nodes to the right of their loop header (moving them "inside" the loop).
+- Pushing nodes to the right of their loop header to "indent" them.
 - Walking a layer left to right, moving children to the right to line up with their parents.
 If any nodes overlap as a result, they are pushed further to the right.
 - Walking a layer right to left, moving parents to the right to line up with their children.
 This version is more conservative and will not move a node if it would overlap with another.
 This cleans up most issues from the first pass.
 - Straightening runs of dummy nodes so we have clean vertical lines.